Meaning of a Dream

 The Interpretation of Dreams — Sigmund Freud

-The landmark work on dream analysis that revolutionized modern psychology.
+The landmark work that launched modern dream psychology.

 Frequently Asked Questions

-Is vomiting in a dream a bad sign?
+Is dreaming of vomiting a bad sign?

 Recommended Reading

-Ibn Sirin's Dream Dictionary — English Edition
+Ibn Sirin's Dream Dictionary — English Edition (Coming Soon)

-Coming soon: the most comprehensive English translation of classical Islamic dream interpretation.
+The most comprehensive English translation of classical Islamic dream interpretation.
+Get notified when it launches.

 Pre-order alertNotify me